Excel Notebook

 =VLOOKUP(A2, $E$2:$G$100, 3, FALSE)

 Always use FALSE (exact match) for DA work.
-The TRUE (approximate match) is for sorted ranges only and causes subtle bugs.
+The TRUE (approximate match) is for sorted ranges only and causes hidden bugs.

-VLOOKUP limitations — use XLOOKUP instead when possible:
+VLOOKUP limits — use XLOOKUP instead when you can:

-- Lookup column must be the leftmost column of the table
+- The lookup column has to be the leftmost column of the table.

-- No built-in "not found" fallback (requires wrapping in IFERROR)
+- No built-in "not found" fallback (you have to wrap it in IFERROR).

 INDEX / MATCH — Flexible Lookup